fcorti/simplest-alfresco-rest-client/README.md

 # The simplest Alfresco client using Google Material Design and Ajax

 This Alfresco javascript client for REST APIs is a simple client enabling users to use the Alfresco REST API using a friendly interface.
-The client is developed to executed an AJAX call in GET, POST, PUT or DELETE.
-The source code is written in HTML and uses the Google Material Design as stylesheet.
-All the source code is available into a single file called "index.html".
+The client is developed to executed an AJAX call in GET, POST, PUT or DELETE (https://en.wikipedia.org/wiki/AJAX).
+The source code is written in HTML (https://en.wikipedia.org/wiki/HTML) and uses the Google Material Design (https://en.wikipedia.org/wiki/Material_Design) as stylesheet.
+All the source code is available into a single file called `index.html`.

 Nothing is simpler than this...